LelleSwe/LelleSwe/README.md

-# Hi there 👋
+# Hallo

-Done a little bit of Python.
+Done a little bit of Python & Rust, but not that much.
-Currently learning Rust.
+C seems kinda interesting... don't know that much about it tho